djwatson/hawk/doc/DESIGN.md

   could do much more load/store analysis.
 * SINKING - we don't do any allocation sinking.
 It is surprisingly straightforward in LuaJIT.

+And some that aren't applicable to LUAJIT:

+* Global optimization:

+Chez's optimizes globals bound to functions, by having a separate slot for global functions that is called:  On the first call, it forwards it to the global's values closure.
+If instead it isn't a closure, an error is signaled.
+The *thunk* is reset if the global is ever set!.

+For the jit, Hawk optimistically just inlines the global as a constant value, and never checks it again.
+If it is ever set!, we flush that trace (and any side traces).
+Subsequent traces will *not* inline the constant value, and load the global.

+* Monomorphic closure:

+Similarly, closures that are monomorphic (we only ever create a single closure for a single function pointer), we inline directly, and never insert a check that the closure pointer matches.
+We again flush traces if we detect additional closures created, and begin to check closure pointers.

+The combination of these two optimizations is that the vast majority of toplevel is optimized as if it were a program, and yet will fall back to the required behavior of a global is re-set.

+The downside is that once a global is set more than once, it will always add additional checks (which we could warn on).

 # TESTING